ChinmayMhatre/Flow-Builder/README.md

 A modern, lightweight visual flow builder built with React, TypeScript, and Vite.
 This application allows users to construct node-based logical flows (similar to tools like Zapier or n8n) and instantly exports them to a strict, validated JSON schema.

-## Deliverables Checklist (Assignment Requirements)
+## Features

 ### 1. Canvas
-✅ Add, delete, and drag nodes around using a beautiful glass-morphism UI
+✅ Add, delete, and drag nodes
 ✅ Connect nodes by drawing edges between them
 ✅ Show a label on each edge indicating the transition condition
 ✅ Visually mark the "start" node (denoted by a green Play icon and protected from deletion)
-✅ **Bonus:** Right-click context menu to quickly add new nodes or toggle the MiniMap

 ### 2. Node Sidebar
 ✅ Click a node to open a sliding properties panel